 When a married couple decides it is time to end the marriage, most couples end up going through a divorce, or “dissolution of marriage.”
 There is some misinformation about alternatives to divorce, including annulment or a legal separation.
 There are limited situations where an annulment or legal separation may be available.

-If you have any questions about filing for divorce, seeking a legal separation, or getting an annulment, contact the Joshua Wilson Law Firm today.
+If you have any questions about filing for divorce, seeking a legal separation, or getting an annulment, contact the Higher Level Legal Law Firm today.

 Annulments in Missouri